 Internationally, a number of countries, along with a number of local and regional governments, have implemented carbon taxes or energy taxes that are related to their carbon content.
 Most recently, in July 2012, Australia implemented a fixed price cap-and-trade program.
 This hybrid approach will operate essentially as a carbon tax at first, then in three years transition to a cap-and-trade program (under which price will fluctuate based on market supply and demand).

 In the United States, the last several Congresses have seen the introduction of carbon tax proposals.
 Two proposals have been released to date in the current Congress (2013 – 2014).
-In February 2013, Senators Bernie Sanders (I-VT) and Barbara Boxer (D-CA) introduced the Climate Protection Act of 2013 (S. 332) proposal which would impose a “carbon pollution fee” on any manufacturer, producer, or importer a “carbon polluting substance.”
+In February 2013, Senators Bernie Sanders (I-VT) and Barbara Boxer (D-CA) introduced the Climate Protection Act of 2013 (S. 332) proposal which would impose a “carbon pollution fee” on any manufacturer, producer, or importer of a “carbon polluting substance.”
 Revenue from this bill would be used to fund, among other things: rebates for all U.S. residents, investment in energy efficiency and renewable energies, deficit reduction, and weatherization of U.S. homes.
-Sen. Boxer plans to hold a carbon tax hearing in the Senate Environment and Public Works Committee, which she chairs, in July 2013.
 In March 2013, Rep. Henry Waxman (D-CA) and Sen. Sheldon Whitehouse (D-RI) released a discussion draft of a carbon pollution fee bill.
-Sen. Whitehouse is expected to formally introduce a carbon pollution fee proposal later this year.

 There has been increased attention on a revenue neutral carbon tax as a way to pay for reductions in taxes on productive activities, such as income tax, or tax territoriality reform, and offsetting those reductions by taxing harmful activities.
 Recent studies estimate a $20 tax on carbon could raise between $1.2 to $1.5 trillion in the next ten years.